Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Wow Login Tool r1.11
+- Added a key bind to take a full screen screenshot and add it to the Windows clipboard: control + alt + f2

 ## Changes in Wow Login Tool r1.10
 - Added low res textures, hopefully making the tool work with retail and low screen resolutions.